magento/merchdocs/src/customers/password-options.md

    ![]({% link images/images/config-customers-customer-configuration-password-options.png %}){: .zoom}
    [_Password Options_]({% link configuration/customers/customer-configuration.md %})

-1. Set the **Password Reset Protection Type** to the method you want to use for checking password reset requests:
+1. Set **Password Reset Protection Type** to the method you want to use for checking password reset requests:

    | By IP and Email | Check for previous attempts to reset password for specific email or from specific IP. |
    | By IP | Check for previous attempts to reset password from specific IP. |